AI PM — Taxonomy

 3. Is it about packaged, shareable, non-agentic AI tools? → Templated AI Runtimes

-4. Is it about building and managing knowledge agents? → Agents
+4. Is it about building and managing knowledge agents? → Agents (then determine which agents sub-domain — see above)

 Dual attribution